awssat/laravel-visits/README.md

 ## Features
-- A model item can has many type of recorded visits (using tags).
+- A model item can have many types of recorded visits (using tags).
 - It's not limitd to one type of Model (like some packages that allow only User model).
-- Record per visitors and not by vistis using IP detecting, so even with refresh visit won't duplicate (can be changed from config).
+- Record per visitors and not by vistis using IP detecting, so even with refresh, visit won't duplicate (can be changed from config).
 - Get Top/Lowest visits per a model.
-- Get most visited countries ...
+- Get most visited countries, refs, OSes, and languages ...
 - Get visits per a period of time like a month of a year of an item or model.

 ## Install